mmalina96/SNL-NU-rBCI/README.md

 # SNL-NU-rBCI
+# Simulation and classification of EEG signals in MATLAB
 These scripts were used to simulate signals that modeled neurophysiological and artifactual components output from an independent components analysis.
 These signals were used to train a classifier for the differentiation of these signals, with the ultimate goal of identifying and removing artifactual components in a rehabilitative brain computer interface.